Frankenstein Must Be Destroyed (1969)

 Frankenstein Must be Destroyed was one of the first Hammer films I ever watched and frankly, I didn’t like it.
 Looking at it again, I can see that it’s an exceptional movie with a great deal to recommend it — and one glaring flaw.
-Most horror movies, I suppose, will have some element of gratuitous nastiness to them.
-Where exactly the line goes between ‘enjoyable awfulness’ and ‘no, no, no’ goes is up to the individual viewer.
-But for me, the rape scene in this film leaves such a bitter taste that I can only enjoy the movie by fast forwarding over it.
+Most horror movies, I suppose, have some element of gratuitous nastiness to them.
+Where exactly the line is drawn between ‘enjoyable awfulness’ and ‘no, no, no’ is very much up to the individual viewer.
+But for me, the rape scene in this film leaves such a bitter taste that I can only enjoy the movie by skipping over it.

 Anyway, on to the rest of the movie.
 Destroyed follows Peter Cushing’s Baron Frankenstein at his most outrageously villainous.
-He’s moved on from ‘occasional murder when necessary’ to effectively becoming a serial killer to satisfy his need for human organs for his experiments.
+He’s moved on from ‘occasional murder when necessary’ to effectively becoming a serial killer to satisfy his demand for human organs for his experiments.
 Driven out of his lab by the unexpected interference of a petty criminal, Frankenstein is forced to search for a new lair.
-Pursued (slowly) by the comedy relief police lead by Thorley Waters, he stays at the (ridiculously plush) boarding house of Anna Spengler (Veronica Carlson), which he shares with some medical men — who he naturally finds ridiculous.
+Pursued (slowly and ineffectively) by comedy relief policemen lead by Thorley Waters, he stays at the (ridiculously plush) boarding house of Anna Spengler (Veronica Carlson), sharing the place with some of his fellow medical men — who he naturally finds ridiculous.

-Frankenstein discovers that Anna’s boyfriend, Karl (Simon Ward), has been stealing drugs from the mental hospital where he works to pay for Anna’s mother’s medical treatment.
+Frankenstein discovers that Anna’s boyfriend, Karl (Simon Ward), has been stealing drugs from the mental hospital where he works, in order to pay for Anna’s mother’s medical treatment.
 He immediately begins blackmailing Anna and Karl.
-He forces out the other residents, turns the basement into a lab and forces Karl to be his accomplice/assistant.
+He forces out the other residents, turns the basement into a lab and forces Karl to be his assistant/accomplice.

 The Baron’s plan is to free a former associate and current mental patient named Dr Brandt.
-The pair had been working on a scheme for brain transplants, but Brandt was driven mad by his discoveries and is now virtually catatonic.
-Frankenstein and Karl free Brandt, who has a heart attack during the escape.
-Naturally, Frankenstein transplants his brain into a new body, at the same time surgically curing Brandt’s mental illness.
+Frankenstein and Brandt had been working on a scheme for brain transplants, but Brandt was driven mad by his discoveries and is now virtually catatonic.
+Frankenstein and Karl free Brandt, but Brandt has a heart attack during the escape.
+Naturally, Frankenstein transplants Brandt’s brain into a new body, at the same time surgically curing Brandt’s mental illness.

 After a long sequence about trying to stay ahead of the police, Dr Brandt (now played by Freddie Jones) awakes.
 He attempts to convince Anna that he means no harm, but she freaks out and stabs him with a scalpel.
 Brandt escapes, injured.
 Cushing is furious at Anna and murders her.

 The injured Brandt returns to his house, where with difficulty he convinces his wife of his identity.
-She agrees to leave.
+She agrees to get out of the way while Brandt has his revenge on the Baron.
 When Frankenstein arrives, Brandt is waiting for him.
-There follows one of the best conclusions to any Hammer movie, as Brandt manipulates the Baron into a battle of wits for possession of his scientific papers – and his life.
-With the unexpected help of Karl, Brandt wins.
-The film ends with him dragging the screaming Baron into a burning house.
+There follows one of the best conclusions to any Hammer movie, as Brandt manipulates the Baron into a deadly battle of wits for possession of his scientific papers.
+Victor nearly escapes with the forbidden scientific knowledge and his life, but with the unexpected help of Karl, Brandt defeats him.
+The film ends with Brandt dragging the screaming Baron into a burning house.

 The backstory of Brandt and Frankenstein is the biggest clue to this.
 The implication is that they began as fairly similar characters.
 Partway through the film, we see an editorial cartoon attacking their work, depicting them both as vultures grinning at a pile of corpses – literally birds of a feather.
 Both men are brilliant, and both were driven mad by their work – the difference being that Frankenstein’s madness is a compulsion to continue his gristly work, while Brandt’s madness forced him to turn away.

-In short, Brandt is Frankenstein with a conscience.
-Or Frankenstein is Brandt without one, take your pick.
+In short, Brandt is Frankenstein with a conscience — or Frankenstein is Brandt without one, take your pick.
 And it makes sense – in all his appearances, Cushing’s Frankenstein has been defeated many times, but never before in a straight-up battle of wits.
-And who could possibly beat Frankenstein in such a battle except Frankenstein himself?
+And who could possibly beat the Baron in such a battle except the Baron himself?
 Like many Frankenstein movies Destroyed ends in flames — but this time it’s as if Baron Frankenstein is being dragged into Hell by the avatar of his own better nature.
 It’s genuinely powerful stuff.

 This is where it gets a little weird.
-According to Frankenstein, what he and Brandt were working on was brain transplantation.
-It’s a little difficult to imagine now, but this was a time when transplantation surgery was controversial.
+According to Victor, he and Brandt were working on was brain transplantation.
+It’s a little difficult to imagine now, but this film was made was a time when transplantation surgery was controversial.
 The first successful heart transplant took place in December 1967, meaning that it – and the debates surrounding it — were still big news in 1968 when Destroyed was in production.
 The idea of heart transplantation blurs the line between ‘life’ and ‘death’ to a point that many people found uncomfortable.
 Jurisdictions around the world grappled with whether to allow the procedure.
-While the lionisation of pioneering heart surgeon Christiaan Barnard began early, he had his detractors.
-Add to the fact that he was working in Apartheid-era South Africa and all that implies, and it’s understandable that what’s now seen as a heroic medical success was then considered somewhat more murky and questionable.
+While the lionisation of pioneering heart surgeon Christiaan Barnard began early, he also had his detractors.
+Add this to the fact that Barnard was working in Apartheid-era South Africa and all that implies, and it’s understandable that what’s now seen as a heroic medical success was then considered somewhat more murky and questionable.

 As always, the sets and costumes are wonderful.
 There are a couple of odd elements, like cocaine being somehow illegal in the nineteenth century and an abdominal injury with a small scalpel being instantly fatal.
 But honestly the film’s earned enough goodwill to let those issues pass.